jgcfyidev/jgcfyi/content/3-Limits.md

 One such example is the classic story of the removal and reintroduction of wolves to [Yellowstone National Park](https://www.yellowstonepark.com/things-to-do/wildlife/wolf-reintroduction-changes-ecosystem/).
-Wolves were once the top predator in the ecosystem of Yellowstone, but by the 1920s they had been effectively exterminated due to federal and state-sponsored predator control programs aiming to protect 'economically important' livestock and game populations.
+Wolves were once the top predator in the ecosystem, but by the 1920s they had been effectively exterminated due to federal and state-sponsored predator control programs aiming to protect 'economically important' livestock and game populations.

-It was not until the 1960s when the resulting ecological imbalance became evident.
+It was not until the 1960s that the resulting ecological imbalance became evident.
 Elk became overpopulated, overgrazing willow and aspen stands with ripple effects throughout the region, affecting other species and leading to a substantial decrease in biodiversity.